House Prices After Brexit

 Brexit: Keep Calm and Carry On

-If you’re struggling to sell at the moment, our advice is to stay calm, ignore all media-led hysteria and play close attention to the real facts.
+If you’re struggling to sell at the moment, our advice is to stay calm, ignore all media-led hysteria and pay close attention to the real facts.

-The country has experienced house price crashes in the 1980s, 90s and over 10 years ago after the credit crunch.
-Every time, following a lull period, the market has recovered.
+The country has experienced house price crashes in the 1980s, 90s and in the late 2000s after the credit crunch.

 Think of it as a rising and falling tide on which all houses are floating together.